jessvand/WeightliftingEquipment-MVC-App/README.md

-Welcome to the Weightlifting Equipment MVC CRUD App!
+Welcome to the Weightlifting Equipment App!
 This project is a web application designed to help weightlifters and gym enthusiasts manage their weightlifting equipment.
 It allows users to create, read, update, and delete records for various types of weightlifting gear.

 Features